nicklafferty/craftycody/content/life/review-duncan-hines-red-velvet-cake-mix.md

 So, this time, I decided to get some box mix and a tub of frosting.
 When I went to the store, the only brand that had red velvet mix was Duncan Hines.
 I've tried their box mix in the past and wasn't impressed, but it's been years and it's only a couple of bucks so I thought why not.

-I made them yesterday and was once again underwhelmed.

-I follow instructions to a T.
+I followed the instructions to a T and made them yesterday.

+Once again underwhelmed.

+## Taste

+## Frosting